James Watson and the Race IQ Taboo: Canceled by the Woke Mob

 Read my article: How to Fix Low Birth Rates

-When Watson died many in the mainstream media portrayed him as a legendary scientist with major flaws (i.e. generated social controversy).
+When Watson died many in the mainstream media portrayed him as a legendary scientist with major character flaws… “character flaws” = received social backlash for bold commentary.

-Dawkins et al. posted sanitized PR-filtered statements paying respect to James Watson without generating backlash… it makes sense for them to walk a social media tightrope.
-They don’t want to get canceled by the woke mob and lose influence and/or earning power.
+Dawkins posted a sanitized PR-esque statement paying respect to James Watson after his passing.
+(Makes sense for many of these academic influencers to walk a social media tightrope… need to avoid getting canceled by the woke mob and lose influence/earnings).

 The Reddit mob piled on… can just search “James Watson death Reddit.”